 So please keep an eye on that PEEPS number at the top of the column to the right, and if you can, please capture a screen shot for me if you see the 1,999,999 roll to two million.
 (On a PC, pushing Control and Print Screen together will copy what you see on your screen.
 Paste it into a document, preferably a photo editing program, but a word processing program will work, too, and then email it to me.
 A special thank you is planned.)
 The turning of the 9s will be a moment of magic when it happens, and I'd sure like to see it and know who surfed to my page at precisely the right second.

-My 1,000,000th visitor happened last October while we were in Durango for the Fall Blaze, when I got to ride for about 16 second with up and coming pro Tommy D (Tom Danielson, Team Garmin).
+My 1,000,000th visitor happened last October while we were in Durango for the Fall Blaze, when I got to ride for about 16 seconds with up-and-coming pro Tommy D (Tom Danielson, Team Garmin).
 I was trying to watch for the turning of the 9s on my phone as we picked up our event packets, but the count jumped from 999,998 to 1,000,008 in just one refresh, so I missed that milestone.
 (But I did use my real camera to snap pictures of my phone with both the under and the over!)

 I wanted to tie today's snowflake in with the coming milestone, but everything numerical I thought of sounded pretty corny, so I'm calling this my Durango Dreams Snowflake.
 Because that's where I wanted to be yesterday and today.